qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 * Reproducing bad patterns
 * Hard to test and change
 * Nobody understands the bigger picture
-* Nobody dares to try - one of the participants told the story of monkeys reaching the ceiling @@link / expand
+* Nobody dares to try - one of the participants told [the story of monkeys reaching the ceiling](https://skeptics.stackexchange.com/questions/6828/was-the-experiment-with-five-monkeys-a-ladder-a-banana-and-a-water-spray-condu)
 <a id="org74f31dc"></a>

 ### Desireable code